trbs/bucky/README.rst

 workings you'll need to use a config file.
 Here's the `bucky -h` output::

     Usage: main.py [OPTIONS] [CONFIG_FILE]

     Options:
       --debug               Put server into debug mode.
 [False] --metricsd-ip=IP      IP address to bind for the MetricsD UDP socket [127.0.0.1]
       --metricsd-port=INT   Port to bind for the MetricsD UDP socket [23632] --disable-metricsd    Disable the MetricsD UDP server
       --collectd-ip=IP      IP address to bind for the CollectD UDP socket [127.0.0.1]
       --collectd-port=INT   Port to bind for the CollectD UDP socket [25826] --collectd-types=FILE
-                           Path to the collectd types.db file
+                            Path to the collectd types.db file, can be specified multiple times
       --disable-collectd    Disable the CollectD UDP server
       --statsd-ip=IP        IP address to bind for the StatsD UDP socket [127.0.0.1]
       --statsd-port=INT     Port to bind for the StatsD UDP socket [8125] --disable-statsd      Disable the StatsD server
       --graphite-ip=IP      IP address of the Graphite/Carbon server [127.0.0.1]
       --graphite-port=INT   Port of the Graphite/Carbon server [2003]
       --full-trace          Display full error if config file fails to load --log-level=NAME      Logging output verbosity [INFO]
       --version             show program's version number and exit -h, --help            show this help message and exit

 Config File Options